dannylongeuay/workstation-bootstrap/README.md

 ## Disclaimer

-This repo has only be tested and used on `Pop!_OS 21.04`.
+This repo has only been tested and used on `Pop!_OS 21.04`.
 Use at your own risk on other distributions/platforms!

 ## Usage